pommedepain/Get_Next_Line/README.md

 # Get Next Line

-2nd C project or 42 Paris school.
+2nd C project for 42 Paris school.

 Summary: The aim of this project is to make you code a function that returns a line ending with a newline, read from a file descriptor.